 Social Work

-Chicago offers endless possibilities for social work field placements in numerous diverse settings.
-The city’s densely populated environment offers an opportunity for you to work with a variety of different groups, ages and ethnicities – and gain experience that may not be available near your home campus.
+Chicago offers endless possibilities for social work field placements in numerous settings at both the Bachelor's and Master's levels.
+The city is a dynamic hub for social change and social work pioneers - its densely populated environment offers an opportunity for you to work with a variety of different groups, ages and ethnicities.
 Field experiences include working with child welfare organizations such as SOS Children’s Villages, refugee resettlement services through Heartland Alliance, homeless shelters, schools, residential treatment centers and services for the aging, to name just a few.
 You will work in collaboration with Chicago Semester staff to find an agency in your area of interest that is a great fit for you and also meets your home college requirements.

 FYI